Resources for Missouri beneficiaries

 Total Medicare enrollment in Missouri

 Individuals who qualify by virtue of their age alone make up 79 percent of Missouri Medicare recipients.
 The balance — 21 percent — are on Medicare as the result of a disability.
-Kentucky has the highest percent of Medicare recipients listed as disabled (28 percent), followed by Alabama, Mississippi, West Virginia and Arkansas.
-Hawaii has the smallest percentage at 12 percent, followed by North and South Dakota at 14 percent each.
+Kentucky, Alabama, Mississippi, and Puerto Rico have the highest percentage of Medicare beneficiaries who are eligible due to a disability, at 23 percent.
+Hawaii and the Virgin Islands have the smallest percentage at 9 percent.

 Medicare spending per recipient

 According to 2016 data that were standardized to eliminate variation in payment rates from one area to another, Original Medicare spent an average of $9,521 per beneficiary in Missouri (that does not include Medicare Advantage spending).
 Average Medicare spending in Missouri was roughly the same as the national average in 2016, which was $9,533 per enrollee.
 At either end of the spectrum, Louisiana had the highest average per-beneficiary Medicare costs, at $11,399, and Hawaii had the lowest, at $6,441.

 Medigap in Missouri